joethompson1961/CarND-Semantic-Segmentation/README.md

 **Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

 **Note** If running on AWS here are some helpful command templates:
- - <These assume the aws key file, e.g. "demo.pem", is in your current directory>
+ - To use these you'll need aws key file, e.g. "demo.pem", in your current directory
  - ssh -i "demo.pem" ubuntu@ec2-34-211-53-101.us-west-2.compute.amazonaws.com
  - scp -i "demo.pem" ubuntu@ec2-34-211-53-101.us-west-2.compute.amazonaws.com:~/term3/CarND-Semantic-Segmentation/runs/1516766527.1665726/*.png  /mnt/c/Udacity/SDCND/term3/CarND-Semantic-Segmentation/runs/1516766527.1665726